Devarajmohan/Domanishoes/README.md

 mobile-first design, SEO optimization, scalable backend, and improved loading speed to boost visibility, customer engagement, and conversions.

-**Problem**
+**Problem:**
 When the client approached me, they wanted to launch a competitive online footwear store.
 However, the challenge was that they were entering a market where users expect fast, frictionless browsing and instant access to product information.

 **The main problems identified were:**
+### 1️⃣ Slow Loading Pages
-1⃣ Slow loading pages were hurting user retention and causing customers to leave before fully exploring products.
+- Pages were hurting user retention and causing customers to leave before fully exploring products.

+### 2️⃣ Weak SEO
-2⃣ Weak SEO and poor crawlability meant the website was not ranking well on search engines, resulting in low organic traffic.
+- Poor crawlability meant the website was not ranking well on search engines, resulting in low organic traffic.

+### 3️⃣ No Scalable Backend Architecture
-3⃣ No scalable backend architecture, making it difficult to securely handle user accounts, products, orders, reviews, and transactions.
+- Difficult to securely handle user accounts, products, orders, reviews, and transactions.

+### 4️⃣ Inconsistent Mobile Experience
-4⃣ Inconsistent and unoptimized mobile experience, even though most fashion and footwear purchases happen via mobile today.
+- Even though most fashion and footwear purchases happen via mobile today, the experience was unoptimized.

 Target Users
 The platform was built for: